geneichinose/capstone_20_1_InitialReport_EDA/README.md

 We used principal component analysis (PCA) to convert the 6 moment tensor elements (Mxx, Myy, Mzz, Mxy, Mxz, Myz) to 3 eigenvalues (eig1, eig2, eig3).
 We also convert these 3-eigenvalues using a projection to spherical space (e.g., Tape and Tape, 2012) reducing the 3 eigenvalues to lune latitude and longitude.
 The lune is a crescent-shape portion of a sphere (in this case just one-sixth of the full sphere) and latitude and longitude are adapted from the coordinates system commonly used in geography.
 The lune latitude is a measure of the seismic source’s isotropic component.
 The lune longitude is a measure of the compensated linear vector dipole.
 All pure double-couple source “earthquakes” plot at the origin (latitude=0 and longitude=0; eig1=-1, eig2=0, eig3=+1).
 All pure explosions plot at the north pole (latitude=+90, longitude=0; eig1=+1, eig2=+1, eig3=+1) and all pure implosions plot at the south pole (latitude=-90, longitude=0; eig1=-1, eig2=-1, eig3=-1).
 Interestingly, most nuclear explosions plot as an opening crack (latitude=60, longitude=-30; eig1=+1, eig2=+1, eig3=+2) and mine collapses as a closing crack (latitude=-60, longitude=+30; eig1=-1, eig2=-1, eig3=-2).

 The original input features used to train the classifier models are the 6 moment tensor elements (Mxx, Myy, Mzz, Mxy, Mxz, Myz), the 3 eigenvalues (eig1, eig2, eig3) and 2 lune parameters (lune_lat, lune_lon).
 We found that this made the class probabilities very unstable.
 This may be an effect of over fitting when using too many features.
 Testing with 5 features (lune_lat, lune_lon , eig1, eig2, eig3) also led to instabilities in the decision boundaries.
-We finally concluded that using only two features (lune_lat, lune_lon) obtained much more stable classification boundaries.
+We finally concluded that using only two features (lune_lat, lune_lon) obtained stable classification boundaries.

 Use dictionary event_dict={0: ‘eq’, 1: ‘ex’, 2: ‘co’} to df.map(event_dict) labels the three numerical class types:
 1. Earthquake “eq” class=0